FireflyMigration/firefly-doc/dev-docs/guide/03_An_introduction-to-.NET/Using-directives.md

 ﻿### Using Directives

-Using statements are added to improve on code readability, by adding a namespace in a using statement we don't have to write that namespace again in our code.
+The Using statements are added to improve the code readability.

+Adding the namespace as a using statement saves the developer from writing the namespace in the code before each method.

+For example:

+Instead of typing - System.Windows.Forms.MessageBox.Show("Test");

+We can add
+using System.Windows.Forms; at the top of the file and then just to type: MessageBox.Show("Text to be Displayed");

 1. Add the following line to the beginning of the file:
 ```diff